Safeguarding and Protecting Children

 - take appropriate action if concerns about a child arise.

-You will receive a copy of the new 2013 edition of Safeguarding and Protecting Children: A Guide for Sportspeople at the workshop.
+You will receive a copy of Safeguarding and Protecting Children: A Guide for Sportspeople at the workshop.
 If you can’t attend the workshop, you can buy the resource from our online shop, 1st4sport.com.